12 Strategies for Living on a Single Income

 6. Doing Meal Planning and Buying Groceries on Sale

 You might enjoy scheduling meals by day of the week (Meatless Monday, Taco Tuesday, and Sunday Roast Chicken are a few examples), and shop based on what’s in season and on sale.
 Summer tomatoes (maybe from your garden) yield gazpacho or homemade spaghetti sauce.
-Winter vegetables like carrots are perfect for roasting and or adding to soups.
+Winter vegetables, such as carrots, are perfect for roasting and or adding to soups.

 Recommended: 23 Tips to Help Save Money on Groceries